Ceciliaugarte/ToDoList-Frontend/README.md

 ## Features:
 - Create a user
-- Login in the account
+- Login to the account
-- See the tasks and its status(pending/completed)
+- View tasks and their status(pending/completed)
 - Create a new task
 - Update a task
 - Deleting a task